-A Nova is a White Dwarf explosion less energetic than a Supernova (SN).
-It is a thermonuclear explosion (CNO Cycle) of surrounding compressed Hydrogen (H) accreted from a binary companion.
-Novae appear as brighter stars that gradually lose their brightness, losing 2 Magnitudes in 25 to 80 days (for faster to slower novae).
-Novae are regularly tracked in Andromeda (M31) as well as the Milky Way.
+A nova (sometimes abbreviated/symbolized by N) is a white dwarf explosion less energetic than a supernova.
+It is a thermonuclear explosion (CNO cycle) of surrounding compressed hydrogen accreted from a binary companion.
+Novae appear as brighter stars that gradually lose their brightness, losing 2 magnitudes in 25 to 80 days (for faster to slower novae).
+Novae are regularly tracked in Andromeda as well as the Milky Way.

-The term Classical Nova (CN) is sometimes used to emphasize a supernova is not what is meant.
-It also is sometimes used to distinguish a one-time nova from a Recurrent Nova, i.e., a star that undergoes repeated novae.
+The term classical nova (CN) is sometimes used to help distinguish it from supernovae and is sometimes used specifically to mean a one-time nova rather than a recurrent nova, i.e., a star that undergoes repeated novae.

 An X-ray nova is a transient ascribed to material falling into a black hole or neutron star, material from a companion star or perhaps a whole star.